hoaitam157/Machine-learning/README.md

 # Machine-learning
-I myself learn Machine learning.
+This repository save all document and projects I do during the time I myself lean Machine Learning